robotron2084/servicelocator/README.md

 ## Installation

 This repo is a Unity Package.
 You can install from disk or from Github via Package Manager.
+There are two sample projects to help give an example of usage.
+These can also be imported via Package Manager.

 ## Using Service Locator

 There are two steps involved to using services: registering them, and using them.

 ## Registering Services
 You can register a service by either registering the service directly, or by registering a 'factory' method that will create the service when it is first accessed.
 Do this upon startup of your game.